shohanjh09/web-scrapper/README.md

 To get the project up and running on your local machine, follow these steps:

-1. Clone the repo and `cd` into it
+1. Clone the repo and `cd` into it:
 ```bash
 git clone https://github.com/shohanjh09/web-scrapper.git
 cd web-scrapper